 On Codependency: Are You A High Functioning Codependent? with Terri Cole (2-part series on podcast, We Can Do Hard Things, Season 2); Codependent No More, a book by Melody Beattie

-For Emotional Connection and Regulation: Atlas of the Heart a book by Brene Brown; The Dance of Connection a book by Harriet Lerner
+Connecting with yourself and others: Atlas of the Heart a book by Brene Brown; The Dance of Connection a book by Harriet Lerner

-Trauma Healing Support: Waking the Tiger, a book by Peter Levine; Trauma and Recovery, a book by Judith Herman, MD; The Body Keeps the Score, a book by Bessel van der Kolk
+Trauma Healing Support: Waking the Tiger, a book by Peter Levine; The Body Keeps the Score, a book by Bessel van der Kolk

-Addiction Support: The Craving Mind, a book by Judson Brewer
+Addiction Support: The Craving Mind, a book by Judson Brewer; podcasts and online resources also available by Judson Brewer.
+See The Habit Mapper

 Insomnia/sleep support: Yoga Nidra: Melatonin Magic audio by Jenifer Piercy on the Insight Timer app (free)